-Here is a common misconception concerning military as well as law enforcement training programs.
-Often people show up to day one of the basic training or academy not in any kind of shape to start off on a group run.
-Many are overweight with de-conditioned muscles and joints to handle any physical activity for long periods of time.
-Here is an email I recently received:
+Here is a common misconception concerning military and law enforcement training programs.
+People often show up on day one not in any kind of shape to start off on a group run.
+Many are overweight, with deconditioned muscles and joints that can't handle any physical activity for long periods of time.

-Hi Stew, I am in the process of applying to the military and was wondering how much should I workout before attending boot camp?
+Hi, Stew.
+I am in the process of applying to the military and was wondering how much I should work out before attending boot camp?
 I mean, don't they get you in shape?

-Anytime you make changes in your life, you have to have a plan.
+Any time you make changes in your life, you have to have a plan.
 Joining the military or law enforcement is very similar.
 Your job before you start training is to get in shape and well within height and weight standards.

-1. Be motivated
+1. Be Motivated

 It is not my job to motivate you to serve your country.
-You have to be motivated and understand that your fitness level could be the difference between life and death for you, your partner, or a victim you are attempting to save.
+You have to be motivated and understand that your fitness level could be the difference between life and death for you, your partner or a victim you are attempting to save.

-4. Be able to run
+4. Be Able to Run

 5. Know the Specialty Tests